8 ways to turn data into value with Apache Spark machine learning

 1. Obtain a holistic view of business

-In today's competitive world, many corporations work hard to gain a holistic view or a 360 degree view of customers, for many of the key benefits as outlined by data analytics expert Mr. Abhishek Joshi.
+In today's competitive world, many corporations work hard to gain a holistic view or a 360 degree view of customers.
 In many cases, a holistic view was not obtained, partially due to the lack of capabilities to organize huge amount of data and then to analyze them.
 But Apache Spark’s ability to compute quickly while using data frames to organize huge amounts of data can help researchers quickly develop analytical models that provide a holistic view of the business, adding value to related business operations.
 To realize this value, however, an analytical process, from data cleaning to modeling, must still be completed.

 2. Enhance fraud detection with timely updates